sirjasiu/simple2pc/README.md

 ```

 > NOTE: **docker-compose-dev.yml** is for development purpose, it sets up databases for both account and offer
 > services, you can run it with _docker-compose -f docker-compose-dev.yml up -d_

+Check [examples](examples) folder for example requests.

 ## Checklist
 - [x] common-jobs